 - The more complex, traffic-intensive, and long-term oriented the project is, the more suitable it is for a microservices-based architecture.

-Now, let’s try to figure out when microservices might not be the best choice.
+Now, let’s try to figure out when microservices might not be the best choice – cons of microservices.
 Let’s consider a couple scenarios.

 What is good for Netflix may not be good for us

 Large companies, such as Netflix, which employ various development teams all over the place, can benefit greatly from the modular nature of microservices and the independent services it offers.
 The cost of implementing a microservices-based architecture tends to be higher than building a monolithic app (you need to account for a log monitoring system, request tracing and the ability to deploy the entire system as well as any individual microservice).
 It may not be worth it for systems that don’t expect large traffic, scalability issues and mixing various technologies.